What is a swatting hoax?

 False alarms, including those caused by swatting, have the potential for a range of negative impacts.
 These can include:

-• Emotional consequences for staff, students, and parents/guardians who, even for a brief time, experience the emotions of being in a real life-threatening situation.
+- Emotional consequences for staff, students, and parents/guardians who, even for a brief time, experience the emotions of being in a real, life-threatening situation.
+Even in the event of a fake shooter, the mental health impacts should be taken seriously.
 The National Institute of Mental Health recommends limiting exposure to news coverage about the situation, maintaining normal routines, and contacting a health care provider if any new issues occur.

-• Potential lax response to future security alerts creating a “cried wolf” situation, diminishing the response time of those involved should a real emergency arise in the future.
+- Potential lax response to future security alerts, creating a “cried wolf” situation and diminishing the response time of those involved should a real emergency arise in the future.

-• Cost to taxpayers is another concern as each incident requires the same full attention and response that a real threat of violence requires, using valuable financial and human resources during response and in the post-event investigation.
+- Cost to taxpayers, as each incident requires the same full attention and response that a real threat of violence requires, using valuable financial and human resources during response and in the post-event investigation.

-1. Enabling two-way communication capabilities gives administrators the ability to communicate with staff quickly and discreetly during an incident.
-In the event of a swatting incident, administrators can update staff and reduce the amount of time they and their students believe an active shooter incident is imminent.
+- Enable two-way communication capabilities.
+This gives administrators the ability to communicate with staff quickly and discreetly during an incident.
+Administrators can update staff quickly and reduce the amount of time they and their students believe an active shooter incident is imminent.

-2. Engaging those impacted by fake threats in a conversation to talk through what thoughts, feelings, and emotions they experienced can provide an opportunity to validate feelings and concerns.
+- Engage those impacted by fake threats in a conversation to talk through what thoughts, feelings, and emotions they experienced.
+Doing so provides an opportunity to validate feelings and concerns.
 Continuing an open dialogue for the days, weeks, and months following potentially traumatic events lets students know they have a safe place to process their thoughts about the experience.

-3. Educating students about swatting, what to do if they hear about a potential threat and how to keep themselves safe in the event of a lockdown empowers them to help combat insecurities that swatting events may bring up.
+- Educate students about swatting.
+Letting them know what to do if they hear about a potential threat and how to keep themselves safe in the event of a lockdown empowers students to help combat insecurities these fake threats may bring up.

-Additionally, teaching students about the potential harm of swatting—particularly the trauma and increased risk it poses to their peers—could reduce the chances of a student executing such a threat.
+- Teach students about the potential harm of swatting—particularly the trauma and increased risk it poses to their peers.
+This could reduce the chances of a student executing a false threat themself.

 Document Low-level Concerns with Raptor StudentSafe